 Social Innovation Academy

-Kennisland is responsible for the substantive organisation of the Social Innovation Academy that will take place in ClujKennisland is responsible for the substantive organisation of the Social Innovation Academy that will take place in Cluj. this July.
+Kennisland is responsible for the substantive organisation of the Social Innovation Academy that took place in Turin this year.Kennisland is responsible for the substantive organisation of the Social Innovation Academy that took place in Turin this year.
 This academy consists of a three-day programme that is aimed at improving or further developing the participants initiatives.
-The thirty ++2017 semi-finalistsView the profiles of last year’s semi-finalists here. will form a learning network and receive instruments and inspiration by participating in workshops, interactive discussions and sessions with experts and other participants.
+The thirty ++2019 semi-finalistsView the profiles of the semi-finalists here. will form a learning network and receive instruments and inspiration by participating in workshops, interactive discussions and sessions with experts and other participants.

 In these three days, the participants will be working on a range of aspects relevant to their projects.
 This will, for instance, include trainings in the pitching of ideas, developing a business plan, forming new collaborative partnerships and working on a good team interaction.
 During interactive sessions with experts, participants will receive feedback on their ideas and approaches.
 In addition to these content-related meetings, the programme also has an important local aspect.
-Participants will pay visits to local initiatives, where they will get to know Madrid’s social innovation climate and have an opportunity to improve and grow their network.
+Participants will pay visits to local initiatives, where they will get to know Turin’s social innovation climate and have an opportunity to improve and grow their network.

 See how it goes at the competition?
-You can find photo’s here:
+You can find photo’s here.